andychiare/react-auth0/README.md

 It is a *Single Page Application* client for the [netcore2-Auth0](https://github.com/andychiare/netcore2-auth0) Web API project.
 It integrates [Auth0](https://auth0.com/) security services in order to access the book list provided by the associated Web API project.

+It is the companion code for the article [Developing Web Apps with ASP.NET Core 2.0 and React - Part 2](https://auth0.com/blog/developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2/).

 ## Running the project

 In order to run the project you need to [register to Auth0 services](https://auth0.com/signup), get the security configuration data and put them into the *Auth0Config.js* file.
 The [netcore2-Auth0](https://github.com/andychiare/netcore2-auth0) Web API project should be configured and running, too.
 Then type in a console window the following command to install the project dependencies in the *node.js* environment: